-Without a doubt, our day trip to Ugljan Island was the highlight of our three day weekend in Zadar.
+Without a doubt, our day trip from Zadar to Ugljan Island was the highlight of our three day weekend in the coastal town.

 There are so many reasons to recommend a day trip to Ugljan Island.
 I’m so happy we opted to get off the beaten path at this charming destination rather than head to the more popular Zrce beach or Kornati Islands.

-If you’re considering a day trip to Ugljan Island, here’s everything you need to know to make it happen!
+If you’re considering a day trip from Zadar, I highly recommend heading to Ugljan Island – here’s everything you need to know to make it happen!

 How to Get to Ugljan Island From Zadar